snowtrack/snowtrack-docs/docs/tracks.md

 ![left](/img/tracks.png) A fundamental functionality of Snowtrack are **Tracks**.
 In version control terms, also known as *Branches*.

-Tracks are a way to experiment with your design ideas without modifying the original files.

-You're creating a logo and your customer wants to see it in other colors?
-Apply the changes to your files and continue with the version your customer prefers.
+Tracks are a powerful tool to explore design ideas without cluttering your project directory.
+Imagine you're creating a logo for a customer and they want to see the logo from last week in a different color.
+Simply restore the corresponding version and change the logo in your project directory.
+Snowtrack will then automatically create a new track that branches off the current version.

 </div>